shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 npm i
 ```

-## Introduction to smart-contracts
+# Introduction to smart contracts

-Here we're mainly using 2 smart contracts creating the loan & the main cpntract details of the loan
+There are two main smart contracts which are regarding creating the loan offer and request, and second the contract details of the loan with repayment methods

-### Loan creator –
+## Loan creator
-A smart contract for both the lender & the requester to place their offer’s on loan.A person might be willing to offer a loan or requesting for a loan.
+A smart contract for both the lender & the borrower to create their loan offer and request repectively.
+A person might be willing to offer a loan or requesting for a loan.

-### Importing the dependencies
+## Importing the dependencies

-OpenZeppelin Contracts helps you minimize risk by using battle-tested libraries of smart contracts for Ethereum and other blockchains
+OpenZeppelin Contracts helps you minimize risk by using battle-tested libraries of smart contracts over several blockchains.

 ```
 pragma solidity ^0.5.0;